 Try Resetting The Device’s Network Settings

-It is possible that the network settings on the phone were changed manually or automatically by the phone and that they have now become misconfigured, resulting in this issue.
+It is possible that the network settings on the phone were changed manually or automatically by the phone and have now become misconfigured, resulting in this issue.

-To do this, go to the Settings on your android device.
-Select ‘system settings’ from your device’s settings.
+To do this, go to Settings on your Android device.
+Select ‘System settings’ from your device’s settings.
 Click the “Reset” button in the system settings and set the “Reset Network Settings” option on the next screen.

 Confirm For Any Carrier Issues

 There will be times when your local carrier will be unavailable.
-Please wait for your carrier to resolve the issue on their end to stop seeing the emergency calls only prompt.
+Please wait for your page to resolve the issue on their end to stop seeing the emEmergencyalls-only prompt.